 For example, Housing is expensive in Hawaii.
 Back in Colorado, it’s pretty cheap.
 So if I moved here, I wouldn’t get another 2600 square foot house – we’d be fine with a third of that.

 High-cost areas are also usually a good place to be a renter, and a less good place to be a property owner or landlord.
-So don’t buy a $700,000 house just because everyone else is doing it.
+So don’t buy an $800,000 house just because everyone else is doing it.
 If you can rent the same one for only $3000 per month, go for it.
 Or if you do buy, find a way to rent out space to offset the cost.
 Just be sure your area will never be subject to a 50% price haircut, leaving you with negative equity (hint: if the prices have gone up significantly in the past 10 years or are affected by oil booms, history shows that your home could be a bubble rather than a permanent store of value).

 Similarly, electricity and gasoline cost more – so you might choose to do less burning of those things.